New US slap against China: Tighter curbs on tech investment

 Congress is also directing the committee to go beyond specific cases to identify patterns in foreign investment — if, for example, Chinese companies are acquiring a specific technology — and to work with U.S. allies that share its concerns about Beijing's high-tech ambitions.

-"Treasury can now share information," said Rod Hunter, a lawyer and former White House economic adviser.
+"Treasury can now share information," said Rod Hunter, a partner at the Baker McKenzie law firm and a former White House economic adviser.
 "They used to have to do all kinds of backflips and workarounds with allied governments to deal with this sort of issue."

 The new law also strengthens the Commerce Department's oversight of high-tech exports.
 Government agencies will identify sensitive "emerging and foundational technologies" that will be subject to tougher export controls.